silvacms/documentation/source/buildout/troubleshooting.rst

 -----------------------------------------

-When you run Buildout, you can have non-fatal errors. **Don't panic**, it's not a problem.
+When you run Buildout, you can have non-fatal errors. **Don't panic**, it's not a problem that will prevent you to install Silva.
 When you **do** have a real error, Buildout will stop and tell you:

 .. code-block:: sh